 - A statement on further financial support conditional on receipt of the Award.

-- A brief work plan indicating the start and finish dates of the proposed research and the current status if the proposed research is a continuation of ongoing research (suggested length of up to one page).
+- A brief work plan indicating the start and finish dates of the proposed research or activity and the current status if the proposed research is a continuation of ongoing research (suggested length of up to one page).

 Closing Date and Presentation